MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 Use one of the following options:

-**Option 1**: Hiding the mailbox from a SharePoint Site
+**Option 1**: Hiding the mailbox from a SharePoint site

-You can remove the site mailbox, which essentially hides the mailbox from those who are using the site.
-It exists in Exchange and can be accessed through Outlook Web Access if the browser is bookmarked.
+You can hide the site mailbox by removing it from the SharePoint site but it will still exist in Exchange.
+You can access the mailbox through Outlook Web Access if the browser is bookmarked.

 1. Click **Settings** > **Site contents**.